Infinite-dimensional Polish groups and Property (T): Preliminaries on metric imaginaries and stable independence

 \subsection{Independence in Hilbert spaces}

 Hilbert spaces are a nice example of both $\aleph_0$-catego\-ricity and stability.
 There are many ways to present a (separable, infinite-dimensional, complex) Hilbert space~$H$ as a metric structure in the sense of continuous logic, all of them bi-interpretable.
-A minimal one is to take just the unit ball (or the unit sphere) of $H$ with no further structure than its metric.
-The inner product is definable from it, and all the other $n$-balls of $H$, as well as the vector space operations defined between them, become imaginary sorts and definable operations of this structure, respectively.
+A minimal one is to take just the unit ball (or the unit sphere) of $H$ with no further structure than its metric and multiplication by the scalar~$i$.
+The inner product is definable from these, and all the other $n$-balls of $H$, as well as the vector space operations defined between them, become imaginary sorts and definable operations of this structure, respectively.

 The theory of the resulting structure is $\aleph_0$-categorical: there is only one separable, infinite-dimensional, complex Hilbert space.
-It is also stable, meaning that every formula is stable, and the associated independence relation coincides with the usual notion of orthogonality.
+It is also stable, and the associated independence relation coincides with the usual notion of orthogonality.

 More precisely, given closed subspaces $H_0,H_1,H_2$ of a Hilbert space $H$ with $H_1\subseteq H_2$, let us write

 to say that the orthogonal projection $\pi_2\colon H\to H_2$ agrees on $H_0$ with the orthogonal projection $\pi_1\colon H\to H_1$, that is, $\pi_2(a)=\pi_1(a)$ for every $a\in H_0$.
 When $H_1$ is the trivial subspace we write simply $H_0\bigperp H_2$, and this amounts of course to saying that the subspaces $H_0$ and $H_2$ are orthogonal.